-Long story, Hannah discovers that the woman she has always thought was her biological mother is not really her biological mother after all and she learns this bit of information early on in the novel.
+Long story short, Hannah discovers that the woman she has always thought was her biological mother is not really her biological mother after all and she learns this bit of information early on in the novel.
 This news sends Hannah on an odyssey of self discovery trying to uncover the truth of her family's past despite the fact that her two older sisters are not on board with Hannah's need to know more about her family's secretive past.
 This journey takes Hannah from her small town home in Iowa to Big Sur, California in search of much needed answers.
 And answers, Hannah, does receive!
 Hannah discovers more than she bargains for by the end of the novel.

 All in all, I really enjoyed Half Past by Victoria Helen Stone.
 There were a few little things that didn't make this novel the perfect read that I won't go into, but for the most part I truly enjoyed reading Half Past.

 As a side note, I've been to Big Sur, California and find it beautiful.
 I've also visited Chicago before on vacation twice.
 And I've lived in a small college town in Iowa.
 So reading this novel was fun as it touches on geographical areas I'd want to read about.
 Plus, the main character is close to my own age and the thought of having to one day deal with aging parent(s) in failing health may be something I have to one day deal with in the future.
-Although, I can't imagine having to deal with discovering and then uncovering some deep dark family secret on top of that!
+Although, I can't imagine having to deal with discovering some deep dark family secret on top of that!
 Wouldn't that be the pits!?

 Listening time for Half Past by Victoria Helen Stone is 7 hours, 28 minutes.
 Emily Sutton-Smith is a good narrator for this novel.